 Hiking, Camping, Birdwatching & More at Hitchcock Nature Center

-Tickets/Admission: Pay with exact change or check at the park gate
+Tickets/Admission: Pay with exact change or a check at the park gate

 Nestled in the Loess Hills, Hitchcock Nature Center is a nature lover's wonderland!
 The well-loved park is best known for its hiking and striking views.
 Outdoor enthusiasts will be amazed by the 10-mile trail system that networks together, allowing visitors to create and enjoy a hike of any length or difficulty they desire.
 Because of the Loess Hills' unique landform, the trails vary in difficulty ranging from easy flat ridgeline walks to challenging steep climbs.
 Explore the trail map to choose a route that fits your needs!